-He attended schools in Montgomery County, until 10th grade.
-In 1967, he switched from MCPS to Sandy Spring Friends School (’70), where he actively began to pursue his interest in photography.
+He attended schools in Montgomery County, until 10th grade, when he switched from MCPS to Sandy Spring Friends School (’70), where he actively began to pursue his interest in photography.
 While there, he had his own small darkroom and worked for the newspaper and yearbook. while being a full participant in all other school activities.

 At Cornell College in Mt.
 Vernon, IA, Henry (’74) worked for the school’s yearbook, newspaper, and PR departments while fully participating in college life.
 He photographed all aspects of life at a small liberal arts institution.
 For his senior thesis, he did a massive photo restoration project for the Iowa State Historical Society, the results of which were displayed in the Iowa State Capital building in Des Moines in the spring of 1974.
 The film and prints were all processed with then-accepted-archival processing standards.
 All of the images were mounted to then-accepted-standards of archival mounting (acid-free materials).

 In the years since, Henry has always had a darkroom nearby, and worked mostly in black and white until late in his film experience.
-Color printing, it turns out, isn’t easy if one doesn’t have a good “eye” for color correction.
+(Printing from color negatives, isn’t easy if one doesn’t have a good “eye” for color correction.)
 From the beginning, Henry has been almost exclusively a 35mm photographer.

-In the future you can reach the photos portion of this site at https://photos.henrywinokur.com.
+In the future you can reach the photos portion of this site directly at https://photos.henrywinokur.com.